ckw017/ckw017.github.io/_posts/2025-9-16-Berghain.md

 * The networking problem was tied to IPs, not accounts.
 For example, switching to a different WiFi network on the same account seemed to fix it.
 I assume if the organizers were actually trying to ban me, they would have disabled my account or emailed me about it.
-* There was a page that showed active submissions where a consistent group of 20 or so people at the top of the leaderboard who were always resubmitting up to the rate limit.
+* There was a page that showed recent submissions where you could find a 20 or so people at the top of the leaderboard constantly resubmitting up to the rate limit.
 Whenever I encountered the network problem, I also saw progress on everyone else's submissions grind to halt.
 * [This comment](https://news.ycombinator.com/item?id=45159393) on Hackernews mentions it.